26 Oct A Beginner’s Guide to Restoring a Historic Home

 - Using decor that matches the interior color accents

 Remember to make your modern upgrades as non-intrusive as possible if you’re trying to restore your home.
 Tearing up too many floorboards or removing too much of the history can impact the home’s historical significance in the community.
-If you’re unsure where to start and end modern upgrades, not to worry!
-Express these concerns with a trusted team of contractors who can offer advice on blending historical features with modern additions to keep the home stable and in tune with your aesthetic.
+If you’re unsure where to start and end modern upgrades, don’t worry!
+Express these concerns with a trusted team of contractors who can offer advice on blending historic features with contemporary additions to keep the home stable and in tune with your aesthetic.

 Fixing Electrical and Plumbing Issues